kelderek/TPM2-LUKS/README.md

 # To Do
 1) Add support for command line parameters
 2) Use proper certificate/PCR based TPM2 procedures rather than storing a raw value

+# Acknowledgements
+Thanks to all those who have contributed, particularly etzion and zombiedk!